East Patagonia, Tierra del Fuego and Strait of Magellan dispute: 18th Century

 In the SE, a circular cartouche with explanation, key, and notes. [...] as agreed for the best performance of sea and land recognitions carried out by the mapmaker in 1800 by order of the authorities.
 It is a copy.
 It contains the boundaries of the Viceroyalty of Buenos Aires, from which it surely originates, and a legend in one place over those of Spain and Portugal, such as: "From the Port of Maldonado to the Río Grande de San Pedro was surveyed by the geographers of the demarcation of borders between the two Crowns of Spain and Portugal, which began at the Arroyo de Chuy in 1780."
 It spans from the Equator to 57°S and from 23°30′E to 24°30′W from Buenos Aires.
 The Royal Geographical Society of Madrid also possessed another map, likely the original, signed by Ibáñez and identical in size and all aspects.
-This Society also held the Millau map of South America (17..), cited by Fernández Duro in *Disquisiciones Nair.*, which largely served Cruz Cano in creating his own map described above.
+This Society also held the Millau map of South America (17..), cited by Fernández Duro in Disquisiciones Naut., which largely served Cruz Cano in creating his own map described above.

 The map was sent to State Secretary José de Urruña by Martínez de Cáceres in 1802, and Ibáñez himself sent it to the Spanish Government in 1804 with an operations plan to recover territories occupied by the Portuguese.